 Being inactive is the best way to stop myself from falling.

 Some people believe that the best way to prevent falls is to stay in bed or in their chair.
-It’s important to understand that performing physical activities will actually help them feel more in power and in control, as their strength and range of motion benefit from remaining active.
+It’s important to understand that performing physical activities will actually help them feel more empowered and in control, as their strength and range of motion benefit from remaining active.

-A patient might be at any one of the following readiness stages:
+A patient might be at any one of the following stages of readiness for change:

-According to Dr. Jayasinghe, “To make changes people need to feel in power and that they know what to do.
+According to Dr. Jayasinghe, “To make changes people need to feel empowered and that they know what to do.
 It’s helpful to set small goals.”

 Read the second part of this presentation, focusing on Approaching Your Patient About Falls Prevention.